About this toolis it a xyleborine ambrosia beetle?

 for identification.
 We strongly recommend that specimens are examined dry, as many of the diagnostic characteristics

-are obscured or not visible while the specimen is in ethanol; this is exceptionally true for Cyclorhipidion and Microperus species.
+are obscured or not visible while the specimen is in ethanol; this is exceptionally true for Cyclorhipidion, Microperus, and Xyleborinus species.
 The specimen can then be returned to alcohol once the

 identification has been made.
 In some cases, access to a DNA sequencing facility will be necessary, especially to identify males and larvae.